Porcelain Veneers vs Composite Bonding at Dazzle Dental Mumbai: A Direct Clinical Comparison

 Q2: If I start with composite, can I upgrade to veneers later?

 Yes.
-Composite bonding can be removed and replaced with ceramic veneers without additional tooth preparation beyond what would have been needed anyway.
-Many patients choose composite as a reversible trial; if they are satisfied, they maintain it; if they want ceramic longevity, they upgrade at the next restoration cycle.
+Composite bonding can be removed and replaced with ceramic veneers without additional tooth preparation beyond what the original composite required.
+This is a straightforward transition.

 Q4: How do I maintain composite bonding?